shinji257/unraid_pkgs/README.md

+Usage of packages:
+Download the packages and place them in the extra folder on the flash drive.
+If you are doing this from a system currently running this is at `/boot/extra`.

+To install the package run `installpkg tgz_file`

 |Package|Depends|Version|Description|
 |-|-|-|-|
 |jdupes|libjodycode|1.28.0|jdupes is a program for identifying and taking actions upon duplicate files.
 This fork of fdupes known as 'jdupes' is heavily modified from and improved over the original. jdupes IS NOT a drop-in compatible replacement for fdupes!
 Option availability and meanings differ between the two programs.|